lorescri/University-mathematics-projects/Mathematics 22-23/Borwein Integrals Thesis/README.md

 ## Bachelor's Thesis: Borwein Integrals

 Welcome to my GitHub folder dedicated to my Bachelor's Thesis and associated resources.
-Within this repository, you'll discover a diverse array of materials that played a pivotal role in the development of my Bachelor's Thesis.
+Within this section, you'll discover a diverse array of materials that played a pivotal role in the development of my Bachelor's Thesis.

 ### Repository Contents